ouspg/CompSec/README.md

 You can mount network drive into your own PC, if it has been connected to [Eduroam ](http://www.oulu.fi/ict/eduroam).

-After you have successfully connected to network, you can mount network drive as following.
-If any credentials are asked, username is username@student.oulu.fi
+After you have successfully connected to the network, you can mount the network drive as follows.
+If any credentials are asked, the username is username@student.oulu.fi

 ### Windows
 Open Windows cmd: